-- More than half (56 percent) saw their income decline, compared to 42 percent of the short-term unemployed and 26 percent of those who kept their job.
+- More than half, or 56%, saw their income decline, compared with 42% of the short-term unemployed (less than three months) and 26% of those who kept their jobs.

-- Almost half (46 percent) experienced strained family relations compared to 39 percent of those who weren't unemployed as long.
-43 percent lost close friendships.
+- Almost half experienced strained family relations.
+That's compared with 39% of those who weren't unemployed as long.
+And 43% lost contact with close friends.

-- Almost one in four (38 percent) lost self-respect, and 24 percent sought professional help for depression compared with 29 percent and 10 percent of the short-term unemployed.
+- Nearly 40% lost self-respect.
+Almost one-quarter sought professional help for depression compared to 10% of the short-term unemployed.

-- The recession has had a "big impact" on their ability to achieve career goals for 43 percent of them compared to 28 percent of their short-term peers.
+- For 43%, the recession had a "big impact" on their ability to achieve career goals.
+That's true for only 28% of their short-term peers.

-Federal unemployment benefits extensions assisted the long-term unemployed in their job search efforts.
+Federal unemployment benefits extensions assisted the long-term unemployed in their job search efforts after the Great Recession.
 Congress approved the extensions in the 2009 American Recovery and Reinvestment Act.
-They were re-authorized every year till 2013.
+They were reauthorized every year until 2013.